-The large-scale superconducting magnet system requires high-performance superconductors of 100 kA-class current capacities.
-Research is being conducted for developing such an advanced conductor using metallic low-temperature superconducting materials like Nb3Sn and Nb3Al and/or high-temperature superconducting materials like YBCO.
+The large-scale superconducting magnet system requires high-performance superconductors of 100 kA-class current capacities at the high magnetic fields over 13 T. Research is being conducted for developing advanced conductors of indirectly cooled low-temperature superconductor and high-temperature superconductor.
+In order to examine superconducting properties of such large conductors in real conditions, a new superconducting test facility of 13 T magnetic field with a variable-temperature bore of 0.7 m has been installed.
 Actual environment testing is also carried out to estimate the characteristics of superconducting materials under conditions with cryogenic temperatures, intense magnetic field and neutron irradiation.
 Components in the magnet systems are subject to huge electromagnetic force.
 Research is ongoing so as to precisely evaluate the expected stress on component materials and to seek the optimum coil supporting structure.
 The engineering design of the winding and fabrication method for magnets is also in progress.

 It is essential in fusion blankets to use structural materials whose radioactivity is low and decays swiftly after irradiation by neutrons.
 Vanadium alloys are one of the major candidate materials.
 A low-activation vanadium alloy (NIFS-HEAT) was produced and its evaluation has been carried out in collaboration with universities, including development of component fabrication technology.
 Also being carried out are fabrication and characterization of oxide dispersion strengthened ferritic steel (ODS steel).
-Both 9Cr- and 12-Cr ODS steels were fabricated and characterization, including radiation response, were performed by collaboration with universities.
+Both 9Cr- and 12-Cr ODS steels were fabricated and characterization, including radiation effects and joining property, were performed by collaboration with universities.

 The blanket is a key component to shield neutrons, to convert fusion energy to thermal output, and to breed tritium fuels.
-In order to develop liquid breeder blankets using molten salts or liquid metals, experimental investigations are being carried out on the high temperature strength of materials and control of corrosion, which are important for a long-life blanket.
-One of the integration studies is constructing and demonstrating a forced convection type molten salt Flinak and LiPb loop.
-In this work, feasibility study on material science including chemistry, fluid dynamics, MHD effects and thermo-mechanical engineering for the fusion blanket are integrated.
+In order to develop liquid breeder blankets, a large-scale forced-convection twin-loop for Flinak and LiPb (Oroshhi-2) was constructed with a 3 T SC magnet.
+In this work, studies on material science including chemistry, fluid dynamics, MHD effects and thermo-mechanical engineering are integrated.

 Divertor heat flux in fusion demonstration reactor is considered to be maximum $20MW/m^2$ in a steady state.
-Here extremely high heat-tolerant divertor plates need to be developed.
 Three important subjects in the research and development are material selection, development in bonding technology between armor tiles and coolant systems, and design studies of the 3D-shape of the helical divertor with neutronics analyses.

 Hydrogen isotopes such as deuterium and tritium will be utilized as a fuel in fusion plants.
 Tritium is a radioactive isotope and therefore should be managed with safety.
 The project includes development of tritium handling and safety technologies, such as tritium decontamination and an advanced tritium removal system.
-A sensitive detector is also under development for safety management of tritium.
+Tritium production is under development for the fuel of fusion reactor.
+Safety strategy for radiation facilities is also important issue.
 Those collaboration experiments are performed using tritium facilities of universities.

-In this fiscal year, as the second round of design integration, detailed 3-D designs of in-vessel components, mechanical supporting structures, divertor pumping configurations and replacing scenarios have been performed based on the primary design parameters of FFHR-d1.
-In particular, 3D neutronics analyses are in progress to enhance the merit on divertors which can be placed to avoid direct irradiation of fast neutrons.
+In this fiscal year, as the second and third round of design integration, detailed 3-D designs of in-vessel components, mechanical supporting structures, divertor detachment configurations, construction and replacing scenarios have been studied based on the primary design parameters of FFHR-d1A.
+In particular, 3D mechanical and neutronics analyses are in progress to enhance the merit on divertors which can be placed to avoid direct irradiation of fast neutrons.
 Collaborations are also enhanced for numerical simulations on MHD at high beta and confinement of alpha particles.